poodlez/doom/README.md

 Pure-C experiment to stream a playable FreeDoom session over HTTP.
-This repo captures the scripts, configs, and server code needed to spin up a tiny DigitalOcean droplet that runs Chocolate Doom headless, forwards keyboard events via FIFOs, and exposes an MJPEG stream to browsers.
+This repo captures the scripts, configs, and server code needed to spin up a tiny DigitalOcean droplet that runs Chocolate Doom headless under Xvfb, injects keyboard events through the XTest extension, and exposes an MJPEG stream to browsers.

 > ⚠️ **Status:** Work in progress.
 The first milestone focuses on getting the
 > minimal scaffolding in place – a headless C HTTP server, streaming pipeline,